openmediavault/openmediavault-docs/ARM.rst

 Access Rights Management
 ####

-In this section you can access information of |omv| users, groups and shared folders.
+In this section you can create and access information of |omv| users, groups and shared folders.

 User
 ====